johnwcowan/r7rs-work/StructuresCowan.md

 and a binary output port,
 and packs the object onto the port.

-Raises an error statisfying `pack-schema-error?` if *schema* is uninterpretable.
+Raises an error satisfying `pack-schema-error?` if *schema* is uninterpretable.

 The returned procedure